FrancisVila/MFT_convert/content/en/docs/SecureTransport/Administrator_Guide/c_st_setup/c_st_certificates/t_st_certificateKeystorePasswordCA.md

     "title": "Change the certificate keystore password",
     "linkTitle": "Change the certificate keystore password",
     "weight": "150"
-}<span class="mc-variable axway_variables.Component_Short_Name variable">SecureTransport</span> stores all the available certificates for the system in the Certificate Keystore and the database.
+}{{< SecureTransport/componentshortname  >}} stores all the available certificates for the system in the Certificate Keystore and the database.

 1. Select **Setup > Certificates**.
 2. Click the **Keystore Password** tab.
 3. Type the old and new passwords, confirming the new one a second time.
-Leave the **Old Password** field empty if this is the first time you are changing the keystore password and <span class="mc-variable axway_variables.Component_Short_Name variable">SecureTransport</span> uses the default.
+Leave the **Old Password** field empty if this is the first time you are changing the keystore password and {{< SecureTransport/componentshortname >}} uses the default.
 4. Click **Update**.

 > **Note:**